TriG-Tbh/Advent-of-Code-2021/Write-Ups.md

 - ~~there's no easy way to make a priority queue without using `queue.PriorityQueue`~~
 - ~~`Day 15 Part 2 Vanilla.py` has an implementation written without `queue.PriorityQueue`, it just doesn't run in reasonable time~~
 - **UPDATE (12/20)**: thanks to the amazing xelf over at pydis, this **can** be done in a reasonable time completely vanilla by using dijkstra instead of a\*
-- it takes an extremely long time to finish, but it can finish in time
+- it takes an extremely long time to finish (2 hours 44 minutes 18 seconds to be exact), but it can finish in time

 Day 16: